 Pluto the transformer is focused on large organisations, power bases and governmental structures as it moves through the sign of Capricorn…..
-In recent times we have seen dictators destroyed, governments fall, economies falter and we have another 12 years to go before Pluto moves into Aquarius.
-(Won’t that be the start of interesting times for technology?)
+In recent times we have seen dictators destroyed, governments fall, economies falter and we have until November 2024 before Pluto finally settles into Aquarius.
+(Won’t that be revolutionary times for technology?)

 However for the full impact of Pluto moving through the sign of Capricorn please read on….

 Merriman Market Analysis

 Pluto, the God of the underworld who rules such mundane experiences as death, power, debt, and taxes, is now firmly ensconced in the domain of Capricorn, which is the realm of government, authority, boundaries of nations, and is signified by the psychological concepts of ambition, caution, resistance, responsibility, and an urge to make a clear distinction between right and wrong or good and evil.
 When these two principles interact with one another, it promises to be a very serious time.
 Pluto is a force that gathers like dark clouds prior to a severe storm.
 You can feel the electrical force building up in the atmosphere.
 You know the storm is coming.
 Inside of Capricorn, a cardinal sign, the storm finally strikes with all of its fury and force.